This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During the blessed month of Ramadan, nationals and residents of Qatar rush to give alms to the poor and needy in order to attain the favor of their Lord.
 Thus thousands of needy congregate around what the Qataris call Ma’edat Al Rahman, meaning the tables of mercy.

 Countless charity organizations along with affluent members of the community prepare these tables so that the poor may break their fast by having dates, milk and other ready meals.
-Makeshift praying spaces are usually set up near the tables so that Muslims may immediately perform their sunset prayer following the Iftar.
+Makeshift praying spaces are usually set up near the tables so that Muslims may immediately perform their sunset prayer following the Iftar and the special Ramadan prayer, Taraweeh.

 Some rules to observe